explosion/prodigy-openai-recipes/README.md

 <img src="https://user-images.githubusercontent.com/8796347/208485453-861fdecf-6283-4a8f-b802-58314f3e496d.png" width="600" />

 Once you hit <kbd>accept</kbd> on the Prodigy interface, the flagged example will be automatically picked up and added to the examples that are sent to the OpenAI API as part of the prompt.

+> **Note**
-Note that because Prodigy batches these requests, the prompt will be updated with a slight delay, after the next batch of prompts is sent to OpenAI.
+> Because Prodigy batches these requests, the prompt will be updated with a slight
+> delay, after the next batch of prompts is sent to OpenAI.
+You can experiment
-You can experiment with making the batch size (`--batch-size` or `-b`) smaller to have the change come into effect sooner, but this might negatively impact the speed of the annotation workflow.
+> with making the batch size (`--batch-size` or `-b`) smaller to have the change
+> come into effect sooner, but this might negatively impact the speed of the
+> annotation workflow.

 ## `ner.openai.fetch`: Fetch examples up-front